Skip to main content

 Info

-You could also directly download OpenBullet2.Web.zip, but the updater is recommended since it can be used to easily update your installation in the future.
+You could also directly download OpenBullet2.Web-win-x64.zip, but the updater is recommended since it can be used to easily update your installation in the future.

-Once the updater is done downloading the latest version of OpenBullet 2, double-click on OpenBullet2.Web.exe to start it.
+Once the updater has finished downloading the latest version of OpenBullet 2, double-click OpenBullet2.Web.exe to start it.
 A terminal window with colored text should appear.
-Wait until it prints the text you see in the picture below
+Wait until it prints the text you see in the picture below.

 Terminal Window